Tom Laputka

-Thomas W. Laputka (born December 30, 1947) is an American retired gridiron football player who played for the Ottawa Rough Riders and Edmonton Eskimos.
+Thomas W. Laputka (born December 30, 1947) is an American former gridiron football player who played for the Ottawa Rough Riders and Edmonton Eskimos.
 He won the Grey Cup with Ottawa in 1973, and with Edmonton in 1975.
 He played college football at Southern Illinois University.
-Heis also a retired businessman and served as a councilman and in 2011 was elected mayor of Orange City, Florida, serving through the end of 2016.
+He is also a retired businessman and served as a councilman and in 2011 was elected mayor of Orange City, Florida, serving through the end of 2016.